department-of-veterans-affairs/vets-website/content/pages/education/work-learn.md

 ---

-Your VA education benefits, including the GI Bill, may help you pay for non-traditional education programs, like on-the-job-training, apprenticeships, overseas schools, and correspondence training.
+We may help you pay for non-traditional education programs, like on-the-job-training, apprenticeships, overseas schools, and correspondence training.
 Some of these may allow you to work and get training at the same time.